 How to Sell Your House Without a Real Estate Agent

+Homeowners have a lot of choices these days.
+When it comes to selling your house, you have a few different routes you could take.
 Your first instinct may be to get online and search for reputable real estate agents in the Seattle area.
 After all, the right realtor will fight for your market value, help you stage and market your house, and partner with you through the whole journey from listing to closing.

 Yet, working with a realtor comes with its own challenges.
 You may be fighting for the time and attention with other home buyers and sellers and have to pay commission.
 Plus, depending on the condition of your home, they may not be able to help you sell it in its current condition as fast as you need.